 Patience grasshoppa….
 Patience.

-To make application easy, you should use squeeze bottle and sponge-style paint brush.
+To make application easy, you should use squeeze bottle and sponge or sponge-style paint brush.
 You can find them at your local dollar store usually, or you can get them pretty cheap online.

 How does it work exactly?